From school to employment

-The Center on Community Living and Careers (CCLC) delivers Family Employment Awareness Trainings (FEAT) to Hoosier families, their young adults with disabilities, and the professionals who support them.
+The Center on Community Living and Careers is proud to deliver Family Employment Awareness Trainings (FEAT) to Hoosier families, their young adults with disabilities, and the professionals who support them.

 Indiana is one of five states offering FEAT as a way to increase expectations and support for competitive integrated employment for individuals with disabilities.
 FEAT’s goals are in keeping with those of the state of Indiana, which supports Employment First—real work in the community for real wages—as a first option for young adults transitioning from high school.

-FEAT Indiana, sponsored by AWS Foundation, is designed to increase family, student, and professional knowledge of state, federal, and community resources that support employment.
+FEAT Indiana is designed to increase family, student, and professional knowledge of state, federal, and community resources that support employment.
 Training includes individual and group activities, discussions, pullout sessions for young adults, and presentations from local employers, entrepreneurs, and community resource agency members.
 FEAT training facilitators follow up with technical assistance sessions to support participants in taking steps toward achieving competitive integrated employment.

 Topics covered include: